sike25/unireps.github.io/_posts/2025-09-29-Separatrix-Locator.md

 <div class="l-body" style="text-align: center; margin: 2rem 0;">
   <iframe src="/blog/assets/html/absolute_value_gradient_descent.html"
           scrolling="no"
-          style="width: 100%; height: 600px; border: none; border-radius: 8px; overflow: hidden;">
+          style="width: 80%; height: 400px; border: none; border-radius: 8px; overflow: hidden;">
   </iframe>
 </div>

-We provide a method to approximate such functions using deep neural network to find separatrices in multistable dynamical systems embedded in high-dimensions.
+Our main contribution is a numerical method to approximate such functions using deep neural networks in order to find separatrices in multistable dynamical systems in high-dimensions.

 <!-- > This is the central idea behind **(squashed) Koopman eigenfunctions**. -->